MakeMeSenpai/Ant_World/README.md

     - updated pages to meet lighthouse expectations.
 Getting a score of 95+
     - add searchable content by creating proper SEO descriptions using key words, and page permissions with robots.txt
     - optimize photos, loading times, and outside likes using: noopener, webp, etc.

-- 0.7.5
-    - Adjusted so available on all devices
-    - created simple hamburger menu for navigation for the page
-    - fixed footer, with added social links, and more section
-    - Used emailjs to enable form sending in contact section
-    - Changed layout based on new wire-frame design, creating a lot cleaner easier to read content by  deleting and reorganizing
 ___
 ## More Info